rfitak/American_Shad_Genome/read-cleaning.md

 - Samtools sort
   - -n :: sort by read name for forward and reverse reads are next to each other
   - -O bam :: output bam format
+  - -T XX.tmp :: temporary file names for sorting bam files.
+Set this or else they may overwrite each other.
 - Bedtools bamtofastq
   - -i :: input bam file, uses standard input here
   - -fq/-fq2 :: forward and reverse output fastq files.